pomidorus/simple_warehouse/README.md

 ### Tests

-I use TDD process & manual execution when developing this application Test coverage is not 100% but at least it cover major critical functionality
+I use TDD process & manual execution when developing this application.
+Test coverage is not 100%, but at least it cover major critical functionality

 ````
 Testing started at 16:22 ...